 Children often have no financial support or family backing, so the food, clothing and transport supplied make attendance at school possible.

 Children from the very poorest backgrounds and from the street are referred to the school by social workers.
 They enter the school at the grade appropriate to their level of education, not necessarily the one appropriate for their age, which can be anything from 5 to 18.

 Friends and volunteers

 The UK charity Friends of Amasango is run by nine trustees.
-It is small but financially efficient, with expenses amounting to less than 3 per cent of income.
+It is small but financially efficient, with expenses amounting to around 3 per cent of income.
 All money sent to South Africa is budgeted and controlled.

 Street children need a lot of individual attention, so volunteers are welcome at the school.
-They travel to Grahamstown at their own expense, fund their living expenses and work on their own initiative once there.
+They travel to Makhanda (Grahamstown) at their own expense, fund their living expenses and work on their own initiative once there.
 While the charity offers advice and ensures that a DBS check has been carried out, it doesn’t provide a formal volunteer programme.